breatheco-de/content/src/content/lesson/building-apis-with-python-flask.md

       "details": "Hey, there has been an error on your request" }
     resp = jsonify(content)
-    resp.status_code = 400 # here we change the status code to 400 (typical code for request errors) return resp
+    resp.status_code = 400  # Here we change the status code to 400 (typical code for request errors) return resp
 ```